Indie Fiction Subscription #1: Introducing IGNOTA BOOKS

 Each month, we'll introduce our subscription titles with exclusive interviews with their fierce, fabulous independent publishers.
 First up…

 Ignota Books is an experiment in the techniques of awakening.
-We spoke to co-founders Sarah Shin and Ben Vickers about experiments, techniques and awakenings in advance of the publication of Ignota's first novel (and our very first indie fiction subscription title) UNKNOWN LANGUAGE by Hildegard of Bingen and Huw Lemmy, with Bhanu Kapil and Alice Spawls.
+We spoke to co-founders Sarah Shin and Ben Vickers about experiments, techniques and awakenings in advance of the publication of Ignota's first novel (and our very first indie fiction subscription title) UNKNOWN LANGUAGE by Hildegard of Bingen and Huw Lemmey, with Bhanu Kapil and Alice Spawls.

 Read on for what?! how!?… wow.

 1. Hi Sarah and Ben… First of all, how do you publish during an interplanetary cosmic shitshow?
 What keeps you going?

 Adrenaline, mostly!
 While Mars in Aries has a combustible tendency, it also provides significant energy for getting things done.
 But let’s be clear, the ableist, extractive, performative ponzi scheme of productivity is the long slow shitshow that we don’t want to perpetuate in any way, especially not during these highly stressful circumstances.
 Doing by not doing, the Taoist teaching of wu wei [you can read more of Sarah's thoughts on wu wei in this new essay on Ursula K Le Guin and dreaming], is more than ever resonant for us during this utter shitshow of a year.
 We encourage taking some rest if and when possible #DECELERATE.